9erson/bytebles/courses/First Byte at Python/Lesson 4 - Loops.md

     count += 1
 ```

-In this example, the count variable is initialized to 1, and the while loop continues to execute as long as count is less than or equal to 10.
+In this example, the `count` variable is initialized to 1, and the while loop continues to execute as long as `count` is less than or equal to 10.
 Inside the loop, the current value of count is printed, and then count is incremented by 1.
-This process repeats until count is greater than 10, at which point the loop exits.
+This process repeats until `count` is greater than 10, at which point the loop exits.

 # User Authentication
-Let's see how we can solve the user authencation scenario we looked at at the beginning of the lesson through loops.
+Let's see how we can solve the user authentication scenario we were introduced to,  at the beginning of the lesson through loops.

 ```python
 username = "johndoe"